nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

     Use case ends.

 * 1b.
-No students exist with the given name
+No students exist with the given name.

     * 1b1.
-TutorRec displays an empty list
+TutorRec displays an empty list.

         Use case ends.